Saĝkud: Name and character

 A text presumably pertaining to rites of the āšipu states that two types of stones used in magical rituals, pappardilû and engiša, were associated with Saĝkud.

 Associations with other deities

 Manfred Krebernik suggests that the goddess Gula, who appears after Saĝkud in the Early Dynastic god list from Abu Salabikh, might have been viewed as his wife.
 She is to be distinguished from the homophonous medicine goddess Gula, and usually it is assumed that her spouse was the god Abu.
 According to the god list An = Anum, the goddess Ninpamulesi was regarded as Saĝkud's wife.
 Her name can be explained as "the lady who sparkles red in the Pleiades".
+An alternate proposal is that the element pa-mul might refer to tree branches.